xiaoqiang1369/MVP-Template/README.md

 2. restart your AS
 3. click 'File' -> 'New' -> 'Activity' -> 'MVP Activity' to generate a mvp pattern activity just like google's mvp sample
 4. don't forget to put the 'BaseView' and 'BasePresenter' files in your project
-5. you need to import 'BaseView' and 'BasePresenter' classes to the generated 'Contract' class
+5. you need to import 'BaseView' and 'BasePresenter' interfaces to the generated 'Contract' interface